When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 Conversion Strategy: LLM → Markdown → Restricted HTML

-Option A: Have the LLM directly output restricted HTML
+Option A: Have the LLM output restricted HTML directly

 I chose Option B. Reasons: